FeroxFoxxo/MQReawakened/README.md

             <img alt="Stars" src="https://img.shields.io/github/stars/feroxfoxxo/MQReawakened?color=gold&style=for-the-badge">
         </a>
     </p>
-    <h4>This server emulator is completely free of assets / intellectual property from the original game.
-If you see any infringing code, please let me know at the email below and I will take it down to be removed ❤️</h4>
+    <h4>This server emulator is completely free from the original game's assets / intellectual property.</h4>
     <h5>None of the repo, the tool, nor the repo owner is affiliated with, sponsored, or authorized by any affiliates of the original game.</h4>
     <h1></h1>
 </div>

 ### Information

 MQReawakened is a community-driven server emulator meant for **non-commercial, educational use only**.
-It is meant to show how games like these are created, through reverse engineering how they work.
-It is not, and should never be, commercialised in any way.
-It is fundamentally transformative from the original client, as it handles the inverse of requests, and only shares similar data models.
+It is intended to show how games like these are created through reverse engineering and how they work, and thus is not, and should never be, commercialised in any way.
+It is fundamentally transformative from the original client, as it handles the inverse of requests and only shares similar data models.
 Users **must provide** the original game's code, assets, executables etc themselves.

 Please email me at feroxfoxxo@gmail.com if anything is in breach, which will be rectified ASAP.

 #### Developer information

-We've moved to using [Discord](https://discord.gg/gSbZ8apE6V) to handle our to-do list!
+We've moved to use [Discord](https://discord.gg/gSbZ8apE6V) to handle our to-do list!

 If you have anything you wish to report, please submit an issue through [the repo's issue system](https://github.com/FeroxFoxxo/MQReawakened/issues), and it will be assigned to someone accordingly.